-- O Establish criteria for the selection of new directors to serve on the Board of Directors. - O Identify individuals believed to be qualified as candidates to serve on the Board of Directors and select, or recommend that the Board of Directors select, the candidates for all directorships to be filled by the Board of Directors or by the shareholders at an annual or special meeting.
-In identifying candidates for membership on the Board of Directors, the Committee may take into account all factors it considers appropriate, which may include strength of character, mature judgment, career specialization, relevant technical skills, diversity, and the extent to which the candidate would fill a present need on the Board of Directors. - O Review and make recommendations to the full Board of Directors, or determine, whether existing members of the Board should stand for re-election and consider matters relating to the retirement of Board members, including term limits or age gaps. - O In the case of a director nominated to fill a vacancy on the Board of Directors due to an increase in the size of the Board, recommend to the Board of Directors the class of directors in which the director-nominee should serve.
+- Establish criteria for the selection of new directors to serve on the Board of Directors. - O Identify individuals believed to be gualified as candidates to serve on the Board of Directors and select, or recommend that the Board of Directors select. the candidates for all directorships to be filled by the Board of Directors or by the shareholders at an annual or special meeting.
+In identifying candidates for membership on the Board of Directors, the Committee may take into account all factors it considers appropriate, which may include strength of character, mature judgment, career specialization, relevant technical skills. diversity, and the extent to which the candidate would fill a present need on the Board of Directors. - Review and make recommendations to the full Board of Directors, or determine, whether existing members of the Board should stand for re-election and consider matters relating to the retirement of Board members, including term limits or age gaps. - In the case of a director nominated to fill a vacancy on the Board of Directors due to an increase in the size of the Board, recommend to the Board of Directors the class of directors in which the director-nominee should serve. - O Conduct all necessarv and appropriate inquiries into the backgrounds and qualifications of possible candidates.
+In that regard, the Committee shall have sole authority to retain and to terminate any search firm to be used to assist in identifying candidates to serve as directors of the Company, including sole authority to approve the fees payable to such search firms and any other terms of retention.

-0 Conduct all necessary and appropriate inquiries into the backgrounds and qualifications of possible candidates.
-In that regard, the Committee shall have sole authority to retain and to terminate any search firm to be used to assist in identifying candidates to serve as directors of the Company, including sole authority to approve the fees payable to such search firms and any other terms of retention 0 Consider questions of independence and possible conflicts of interest of members of the Board of Directors and executive officers.
-0 Review and make recommendations, as the Committee deems appropriate, regarding the composition and size of the Board of Directors in order to ensure the Board has the requisite expertise and its membership consists of persons with sufficiently diverse and independent backgrounds.
-0 Oversee the evaluation, at least annually, and if circumstances otherwise dictate, of the Board of Directors and management.
-Remun eration committee mandates 0 Analyze, review and propose remuneration packages for Executive Directors and Executives of the Senior Management 0 In determining the Executive Directors Remuneration, the committee shall assess industry benchmarks and propose packages aiming to retain Executive Directors and Executives of the Senior Management.
-0 Remuneration packages shall be reviewed once in every two years 0 Committee shall also propose remuneration packages for Non-Executive Directors 0 Committee shall at all times consider packages that is reflective of performance of the Directors (Performance based packages) 0 Committee shall ensure disclosure of Directors remuneration in the Annual report Corpor ate Governance committee mandates 0 To the extent deemed appropriate by the Board of Directors and the Committee, the Committee will do as follows: 0 Consider the adequacy of the certificate of incorporation and by-laws of the Company and recommend to the
+- Consider questions of independence and possible conflicts of interest of members of the Board of Directors and executive officers. - Review and make recommendations, as the Committee deems appropriate, regarding the composition and size of the Board of Directors in order to ensure the Board has the requisite expertise and its membership consists of persons with sufficiently diverse and independent backgrounds. - Oversee the evaluation, at least annually, and if circumstances otherwise dictate, of the Board of Directors and management.

-Cor
+Remuneration Committee Mandates

+Analyze, review and propose remuneration packages for Executive Directors and Executives of the Senior Management

+In determining the Executive Directors Remuneration, the committee shall assess industry benchmarks and propose packages aiming to retain Executive Directors and Executives of the Senior Management.

+- Remuneration packages shall be reviewed once in every two years - O Committee shall also propose remuneration packages for Non-Executive Directors - O Committee shall at all times consider packages that is reflective of performance of the Directors (Performance based packages) - Committee shall ensure disclosure of Directors remuneration in the Annual report

+Corporate Governance Committee Mandates

-- Board of Directors, as conditions dictate, that they propose amendments to the certificate of incorporation and by-laws for consideration by the shareholders. - Develop and recommend to the Board of Directors a set of corporate governance principles applicable to the Company and keep abreast of developments with regard to corporate governance to enable the Committee to make recommendations to the Board of Directors in light of such developments as may be appropriate. - Consider policies relating to meetings of the Board of Directors.
+- To the extent deemed appropriate by the Board of Directors and the Committee, the Committee will do as follows: - Consider the adequacy of the certificate of incorporation and by-laws of the Company and recommend to the Board of Directors, as conditions dictate, that they propose amendments to the certificate of incorporation and by-laws for consideration by the shareholders. - and Develop recommend \cap to the Board of Directors a set of corporate governance principles applicable to the Company and keep abreast of developments with regard to corporate governance to enable the Committee to make recommendations to the Board of Directors in light of such developments as may be appropriate. - Consider policies relating to meetings of the Board of Directors.
 This consideration may include meeting schedules and locations, meeting agendas, and procedures for delivery of materials in advance of meetings.